urbit/docs/docs/programming/system/basic.md

 ### How to form expressions

-Hoon does not use reserved words to form expressions.
-(We did recently implement an alternative keyword syntax, which is not covered here.
-For more information, see the [syntax section](/docs/programming/core/twig/syntax/).
+Hoon does not typically use reserved words to form expressions.
 Instead, expressions are formed with runes--diagraphs of two ascii symbols.
 Each rune takes a specific number of children--either expressions formed by other runes or literals